-A. Chlorine
+A. Chlorine:

 - 1. Only one type is approved for spa use.
 Sodium dichlor which is granular, fast dissolving and pH neutral chlorine. - 2.
-Chlorine is an immediate sanitizer and will be added as needed to maintain free chlorine levels between 2.0 to 4.0 ppm.. - B. Bromine (Note: Bromine use is not recommended with Eco Pur filters.) - 1.
-Two types of tablets. - a.
+Chlorine is an immediate sanitizer and will be added as needed to maintain free chlorine levels between 2.0 to 4.0 ppm. - B. Bromine (Note: Bromine use is not recommended with EcoPur filters.) - 1.
+Two types of tablets: - a.
 Hydrotech - b.
-Lonza - 2.
-Bromine is a slow dissolve chemical and may take a few days to develop a reserve or reading in the water.
+Lonza - Bromine is a slow dissolve chemical and may take a few days to develop a reserve or reading in the water.
 Bromine levels should be maintained between 2.0 to 4.0 ppm. - 9.
 Total dissolved solids (TDS): Materials that have been dissolved by the water. i.e. Like what happens when you put sugar in coffee or tea. - Useful life of water (in days): Water should be drained at least once every 180 days.
 Useful life may vary by usage and bather load. - 11.
-Defoamer: Foaming may be caused by body oils, cosmetics, lotions, surface cleaners, high pH or algeacides as well as other organic materials.
-Low levels of calcium or sanitizer can also cause foaming.
-Also, double rinse your bathing suits as they will hold residual soap after being washed. - 12.
-Calcium hardness: Water that is too hard (over 250 ppm) can promote scale formation in components and on spa surface.
-Water that is too low (below 150 ppm) may also shorten the life of metal components on the spa.
+Defoamer: A chemical used to temporarily reduce foaming.
+Causes of foaming include body oils, cosmetics, lotions, surface cleaners, high pH or algae, as well as other organic materials.
+Low levels of calcium or sanitizer can also cause increased foaming.
+Note that you may need to physically remove the foam and/or drain all or part your water to remove or dilute the causes of the foam. - 12.
+Calcium hardness: This measurement tells you how much magnesium and calcium are in your water.
+However, calcium hardness can react with all of the chemicals, bacteria, dirt and other substances that your water dissolves and get thrown out of balance.
+Just like the other elements, calcium levels must remain balanced and need to be monitored or you run the risk of metal deterioration, water foaming or clouding and scale formation at the surface of your water.
+The calcium hardness of your water should fall between 150 250 ppm.